-- 679 (forward slash) may not be included directly in a URN.
-To represent one of these characters in a - 680 URN, escape notation must be used in which the character is represented by a percent sign, - followed by two hexadecimal digits that give the ASCII character code for the character.
+The syntactic construct CPRefComponent is used to represent fields that permit upper-case alphanumeric and the characters hyphen, forward slash, and pound / number sign.
+Owing to restrictions on URN syntax as defined by [RFC2141], not all of these characters may be represented directly in a URN.
+Specifically, the characters # (pound / number sign) and / (forward slash) may not be included directly in a URN.
+To represent one of these characters in a URN, escape notation must be used in which the character is represented by a percent sign, followed by two hexadecimal digits that give the ASCII character code for the character.

-682 6.
-EPC URI
+6. EPC URI

+This section specifies the "pure identity URI" form of the EPC, or simply the "EPC URI."
+The EPC URI is the preferred way within an information system to denote a specific physical object.

+The EPC URI is a string having the following form:

+'''

+urn:epc:id:scheme:component1.component2....

+'''

-- This section specifies the "pure identity URI" form of the EPC, or simply the "EPC URI."
-The - 684 EPC URI is the preferred way within an information system to denote a specific physical object. - The EPC URI is a string having the following form: - 686 urn:epc:id:scheme:component1.component2.... - where scheme names an EPC scheme, and component 1, component 2, and following parts - are the remainder of the EPC whose precise form depends on which EPC scheme is used.
-The - available EPC schemes are specified below in Table 2 in Section 6.3. - An example of a specific EPC URI is the following, where the scheme is sqtin: - 691 urn:epc:id:sgtin:0614141.112345.400 - Each EPC scheme provides a namespace of identifiers that can be used to identify physical - objects of a particular type.
-Collectively, the EPC URIs from all schemes are unique identifiers - for any type of physical object.
+where scheme names an EPC scheme, and component1, component2, and following parts are the remainder of the EPC whose precise form depends on which EPC scheme is used.
+The available EPC schemes are specified below in Table 6-1 in Section 6.3.

+An example of a specific EPC URI is the following, where the scheme is sgtin:

+urn:epc:id:sgtin:0614141.112345.400

+Each EPC scheme provides a namespace of identifiers that can be used to identify physical objects of a particular type.
+Collectively, the EPC URIs from all schemes are unique identifiers for any type of physical object.